chinchc/JAAG/sugardrawer/README.md

 ## JAAG Integration Notes

 This repository is vendored into JAAG and built as part of JAAG’s frontend.
+Some changes have been made to the SugarDrawer UI to accommodate JAAG.
 During install/build, JAAG applies small corrective patches to SugarSketcher structures via `apply-patches.js`.
-For Apache-2.0 compliance, JAAG automatically inserts a short "modified by" header into the patched SugarSketcher file to indicate changes were made for integration.
+For Apache-2.0 compliance, JAAG automatically inserts a short "modified by" header into SugarDrawer and the patched SugarSketcher file to indicate changes were made for integration.

 ## Requirement
 * JavaScript (ECMAScript2015, ES6)